CeramicTitan/MergeConflicts/readme.txt

-1. This is the inital commit
+2. This is the second commit